hgrif/airflow-tutorial/README.md

 When you initialize on 2016-01-04 a DAG with a `start_date` at 2016-01-01 and a daily `schedule_interval`, Airflow will schedule DAG runs for all the days between 2016-01-01 and 2016-01-04.

 A run starts _after_ the time for the run has passed.
-The time for which the job runs is called the `execution_date`.
+The time for which the workflow runs is called the `execution_date`.
-The daily job for 2016-06-02 runs after 2016-06-02 23:59 and the hourly job for 2016-07-03 01:00 starts after 2016-07-03 01:59.
+The daily workflow for 2016-06-02 runs after 2016-06-02 23:59 and the hourly workflow for 2016-07-03 01:00 starts after 2016-07-03 01:59.

 From the ETL viewpoint this makes sense: you can only process the daily data for a day after it has passed.
-This can, however, ask for some juggling with date for other jobs.
+This can, however, ask for some juggling with date for other workflows.
-For Machine Learning models you may want to use all the data up to a given date, you'll have to add the `schedule_interval` to your `execution_date` somewhere in the job logic.
+For Machine Learning models you may want to use all the data up to a given date, you'll have to add the `schedule_interval` to your `execution_date` somewhere in the workflow logic.

 Because Airflow saves all the (scheduled) DAG runs in its database, you should not change the `start_date` and `schedule_interval` of a DAG.
 Instead, up the version number of the DAG (e.g. `airflow_tutorial_v02`) and avoid running unnecessary tasks by using the web interface or command line tools